correalramos24/Docker/documentation/dockerfiles.md

 ## Image generation (docker build)

-For add a tag to the image, you can use `docker build -t tag .`.
-Otherwise ...
+For add a tag to the image, you should use `docker build -t tag`

+Docker images are build layer by layer (line by line on the Dockerfile).
+The builder may cache previous layers.